Exceptional Evaluation, Treatment and Care for Living Kidney Donors

 If you have made the decision to become a living donor, you likely have seen a loved one go through much suffering because of a serious condition—or you may have decided to donate to ease the suffering of an acquaintance or a stranger.
 Your kidney donation is life-saving for a patient with end-stage kidney disease; and research shows that healthy people who donate a kidney are at no greater risk for kidney disease than any other person.

 Why Choose the Living Kidney Donor Program at Loyola?

 As a world-class academic medical center, Loyola’s doctors perform and teach the latest surgical advancements.
-Our board-certified transplant surgeons are widely regarded and highly skilled in both traditional and minimally invasive surgery, which is often used for living donors as it leads to a quicker recovery and less pain.
+Our board-certified transplant surgeons are widely regarded and highly skilled in transplant surgery.

 Comprehensive Evaluation and Testing for Living Kidney Donors

 Most people are born with two kidneys, which remove waste material from the blood and body in the form of urine, control blood pressure and stimulate the production of red blood cells.
 When one kidney is removed, the other adapts and can take on the additional work of the donated kidney.

 Weighing the possibility of donating a kidney is a large decision, and we want to be sure that you are truly ready to donate.
 Discuss what you are feeling with your care team, family, friends, counselor or clergy.

 There are various requirements to become a living kidney donor, starting with a questionnaire about your health.
 If there are no conditions that would prevent you from safely donating, you will have the option to move forward with initial blood tests.

 If you are found to be a possible candidate for donation, you will proceed to a comprehensive medical evaluation.
 Your doctor will take a detailed personal and medical history and conduct a physical exam.
 You will be instructed on the transplant process and undergo testing, which may include:

 - Chest X-ray